| career | career progression - Dan

 Video 1: Introduction (8:21)

 If this is your first experience with Keith, then you're in for a treat.
 Keith is ridiculously smart and loves to teach.
 You can hear the excitement in his voice.
 If you listen carefully, you'll be able to hear when he's smiling (which is most of the time).
 When talking to Keith, either in person or on the phone, he is the same guy you're about to hear, a gifted individual who was born to teach.
 This video will inspire you.
 Don't let it intimidate you.
-Everything you see here will be in your comfort zone once you start your cybersecurity learning journey.
+Everything you see here will be in your comfort zone once you start your cybersecurity journey — and continue with more advanced security courses.

 • • •